-What exactly is a maggot infestation?
+What Exactly is a Maggot Infestation?

 A maggot infestation, or medically named myiasis, is a condition when flies lay eggs in open wounds and those eggs develop into maggots.
 Maggots can be considered as external parasites but cannot be prevented with traditional external parasite prevention.

-A maggot infestation can occur even in wet, filthy coats covered in urine and feces, which is the perfect feeding ground for the eggs to hatch.
+A maggot infestation can occur even in wet, filthy coats covered in urine and feces, which is the perfect feeding and breeding ground for the eggs to hatch.
 After the eggs hatch, the maggots continue to feed on dead or dying tissue.

-How do we diagnose and treat maggot infestation?
+How do we Diagnose and Treat Maggot Infestation?

-The treatment of a maggot infestation should include shaving the coat and removing the maggots either by hand or with a topical treatment that will kill them fast (this depends on the localization of the infested wound).
+Diagnosing maggot infestation is easy because we just need to visualize the maggots on the skin, coat, or wound.
+The treatment of a maggot infestation should include shaving the coat and removing the maggots either by hand or with a topical treatment that will kill them fast (this depends on the localization of the infected wound).

 After the maggots are removed, the dog or cat should be on antibiotic therapy.
+Some types of myiasis, such as cuterebras, may require surgical removal.
 In the end, once all the maggots are removed from the wound, the skin infection should be treated topically too.